JetBrains/Exposed/documentation-website/Writerside/topics/Transactions.md

 Since Exposed 0.16.1 it is possible to use nested transactions as separate transactions by setting `useNestedTransactions = true` on the desired `Database` instance.

-After that any exception or rollback operation that happens within a `transaction` block will not roll back the whole transaction but only the code inside the current `transaction`.
+After that any exception or rollback operation that happens within a transaction block will not roll back the whole transaction but only the code inside the current transaction.
-Exposed uses SQL `SAVEPOINT` functionality to mark the current transaction at the beginning of a `transaction` block and release it on exit.
+Exposed uses SQL `SAVEPOINT` functionality to mark the current transaction at the beginning of a `transaction()` block and release it on exit.

 Using `SAVEPOINT` could affect performance, so please read the documentation of the DBMS you use for more details.